A Guide to Planning Your Ski Trip in Steamboat Springs, Colorado

 Steamboat Ski Resort

 Steamboat has it all and is such a fun resort to visit with a group of friends.
-It's only 2.5 hours from Denver and it has some of the best hot springs, an adorable ski town/village to shop and walk around in, waterfall hikes, and a very diverse mountain that even offers night skiing!
+It's only 2.5 hours from Denver, and it has some of the best hot springs, an adorable ski town/village to shop and walk around in, waterfall hikes, and a very diverse mountain that even offers night skiing!
 This is one of the few places in Colorado that offers night skiing.
-Though, I personally wouldn't recommend if you don't like the cold!
-I went one year and only lasted a few runs due to freezing temperatures (i'm talking about literal 2 degrees Farenheit...)
-The views of the town lit up though were so beautiful.
+Though I personally wouldn't recommend it if you don't like the cold!
+I went one year and only lasted a few runs due to freezing temperatures (I'm talking about literal 2 degrees Fahrenheit...)
+The views of the town lit up, though, were so beautiful.

 Strawberry Park hot springs

 Strawberry park hot springs is one of my favorite hot springs to visit in Colorado!
-This is a MUST visit when you're in town; it's a short drive or shuttle ride from town (they do not allow uber or lyft entry for some reason).
-You need AWD to reach the resort in the winter because the road often gets heavy snow too (it makes it so beautiful and a literal winter wonderland so it's worth it!).
-There aren't a ton of spa amenities (my favorite is the Scandanavie spa in Whistler Canada) but it's still really enjoyable for the price.
-Be aware it turns into a clothing optional after the sun sets, so if you're not comfortable with that, then plan to book before sunset after you ski day.
+This is a MUST visit when you're in town; it's a short drive or shuttle ride from town (they do not allow Uber or Lyft entry for some reason).
+You need AWD to reach the resort in the winter because the road often gets heavy snow too (it makes it so beautiful and a literal winter wonderland, so it's worth it!).
+There aren't a ton of spa amenities (my favorite is the Scandanavie spa in Whistler Canada), but it's still really enjoyable for the price.
+Be aware that it turns into a clothing-optional after the sun sets, so if you're not comfortable with that, then plan to book before sunset after your ski day.

-You can make a pool reservation 25-30 days in advance, so set a reminder and don't forget as htey can fill up.
-I have never had an issue making a reservation here, and i've gotten them closer to the day a few times during less popular times.
-Also they are CASH only ($20) which is something I always need to prepare for.
-The earlier slots (2pm ish) are usually available last minute whereas the later slots (4pm and onwards) sell out more quickly since people love to go after a full day of skiing.
+You can make a pool reservation 25-30 days in advance, so set a reminder and don't forget, as they can fill up.
+I have never had an issue making a reservation here, and I've gotten them closer to the day a few times during less popular times.
+Also, they are CASH only ($20), which is something I always need to prepare for.
+The earlier slots (2 pm ish) are usually available at the last minute, whereas the later slots (4 pm and onwards) sell out more quickly since people love to go after a full day of skiing.

 other things to do

-Fish creek falls is a great dog-friendly hike near the town.
+Fish Creek Falls is a great dog-friendly hike near the town.
 It's short, but sometimes the waterfall can freeze over.
-There's also a calming river that flows under the bridge by the falls, so as your walking through this winter wonderland, you can be fully immersed into nature.
+There's also a calming river that flows under the bridge by the falls, so as you're walking through this winter wonderland, you can be fully immersed in nature.
 I love taking a little adrenaline break from the slopes and then coming here with my dog to unwind.
 This is the most popular hike around the area.
-I always come here with my dog when i'm visiting; it's guaranteed to have lots of fluffy snow and a beautiful flowing river that may or may not be frozen.
+I always come here with my dog when I'm visiting; it's guaranteed to have lots of fluffy snow and a beautiful flowing river that may or may not be frozen.
 You can just go less than a mile in and still get some nice views.